Parents Guide to Smartphone Safety: Technology, Social Media, Sexting, and Cyberbullying

 - Find a hobby that both you and your child can enjoy together.

 It's likely that your teen is using multiple social media platforms and could be over-sharing personal information on some of those sites.
 When it comes to boys and girls, girls are much more active on social media than boys are.
-Boys focus more of their attention on video games, while girls seem to be drawn to visual social media platforms, like Instagram and Snapchat.
+Boys focus more of their attention on online gaming, while girls seem to be drawn to visual social media platforms, like Instagram, TikTok, and Snapchat.

 Have open discussions with your child about social media, discuss things like:

 - Privacy settings and how to improve them.
 Every social media site has privacy settings that you can make stronger, make sure that your child's profile isn't public and that only friends can see the things they post.

 - What they are posting.
 Once something is online, it can go on forever.
 It can be downloaded, screenshots can be taken and it can be shared millions of times.
 Discuss things that are inappropriate to post and how posting them could affect them in the future.